nestjs/docs.nestjs.com/content/recipes/prisma.md

 $ prisma introspect
 ```

-Your `prisma.schema` file should be updated with the results of the introspection (note - might be different for your database).
+Your `prisma.schema` file should be updated with the results of the introspection (note - generated code might be different for your database).

 ```
 generator client {